ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### path compression

 When implementing the [UNION/FIND]{.term}
-algorithm, path compression is a local optimization step that can be performed during the FIND step.
+algorithm, path compression is a local optimisation step that can be performed during the FIND step.
 Once the root of the tree for the current object has been found, the path to the root can be traced a second time, with all objects in the tree made to point directly to